skyflowapi/skyflow-js/README.md

   }
 }
 ```
-## Step 3: Mount Elements to the DOM
+## Step 3: Mount Container to the DOM
 Elements used for rendering files are mounted to the DOM the same way as Elements used for revealing data.
-Refer to Step 3 of the [section above](#step-3-mount-container-to-the-dom-1).
+Refer to Step 3 of the [section above](#step-3-mount-container-to-the-dom).

 ## Step 4: Render File
 When the element is created and mounted, call the renderFile() method on the element as shown below: